MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/choose-device.png" alt-text="Screenshot that lets user choose iOS or Android.
 Choose Android.":::

-1. Follow the steps to turn on Authenticator as a passkey provider in the **Settings app** of your Android device:
+1. Follow the steps to turn on Authenticator as a passkey provider in **Settings** on your Android device:
-   - On your Android device, open the **Settings app**.
+   - On your Android device, open **Settings**.
    - Open **Passwords & Accounts**.
    - Under **Additional providers** enable **Authenticator**.
-   - Return to **My Security info** and select **Continue**.
+   - Return to [My Security info](https://aka.ms/mysecurityinfo) and select **Continue**.

    > [!NOTE]
-   > Enabling passkey providers on Android may vary based on the make and model of your device.
-Search for passkey on your device settings or consult your device manufacturer for guidance.
+   > The steps to turn on a passkey provider on Android can vary on different devices.
+Search for passkey on your device settings or check your device help.

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/turn-on-passkey-android.png" alt-text="Screenshot that notifies user to turn on Authenticator in Settings app on their Android device.":::

-1. Open the system camera app on your mobile device.
-Alternatively, you can use the camera in the Authenticator as well by navigating to "Add work or school account" -> "Scan QR Code".
+1. Open the system camera app on your mobile device, or tap **Add work or school account** > **Scan QR Code** to use the camera in the Authenticator.

-1. When ready, read the reminder that you must save the passkey in Authenticator and tap **Next** to continue.
+1. When ready, read the reminder that you must save the passkey in Authenticator, and tap **Next** to continue.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/scan.png" alt-text="Screenshot that notifies user to save another way for Android devices.":::

 1. A security dialog opens on your device.

-1. Tap **iPhone, iPad, or Android device** and tap **Next**.
+1. Tap **iPhone, iPad, or Android device**, and tap **Next**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/choose-where-to-save.png" alt-text="Screenshot that lets user choose where to save their passkey for Android devices.":::

    > [!NOTE]
    > Options displayed vary depending on your browser and device operating system.
-If the device where you started the registration process supports passkeys, you'll be asked to save the passkey to that device.
-Select **Use another device** or **More options** to display additional ways for you to save the passkey.
+If the device where you started the registration process supports passkeys, you're asked to save the passkey to that device.
+Select **Use another device** or **More options** to see other ways you can save the passkey.

 1. Use the camera you have opened to scan the QR code, and then tap **Use passkey**.